 Deanna Sirmans, BSN, RN

 Deanna Sirmans was first introduced to midwifery care in March 2017 after being a labor and delivery nurse at a local hospital.
 She's been with the Birth Center of NWA since March 2017 and "...loves being a part of a family's miracle of having a baby.
 Being there to support the family is a wonderful feeling."

 Joy Stay, RN, IBCLC

-My passion for helping people is what drew me to nursing.
-I have the greatest passion and desire to help empower individuals and families in their heath care choices.
-My journey in nursing has taken me all over the world.
-I have enjoyed working in local hospitals in Pediatrics, Gynecology, Postpartum and a few others.
+Joy Stay's passion for helping people is what drew herto nursing.
+Her journey in nursing has taken her all over the world and she has enjoyed working in local hospitals in Pediatrics, Gynecology, Postpartum and a few others.

-My path came lead me to the Birthing Center when I realized the opportunity to come along side families as they empower themselves.
-I have two beautiful children, one born in the hospital and one at the birthing center.
-This has only strengthened my passion to help those looking for a different option in how they make health care decisions.
+Joy's path came lead me to the Birthing Center when she realized the opportunity to come along side families as they empower themselves.
+She has two beautiful children, one born in the hospital and one at the birthing center.
+This difference in labor experience has strengthened her interest to help those looking for a different option in how they make health care decisions.

 Kelsey Gilley, RN, CNM

 Kelsey is an Arkansas native.
 As a Rogers High School graduate she then went on to the University of Central Arkansas where she received her Bachelor of Science in Nursing.
 While working in a local inpatient labor and delivery facility she attended the University of Cincinnati's midwifery program, obtaining her Master of Science in Nursing.